LaneanMadison-McGriff/hello-world/README.md

 # hello-world
 Intro to GitHub repository
 My name is Lanean Madison-McGriff.
-I am a Developer with IBridge Group Inc. during the day and a cookie baker at night with One Crafty Cookie.
+I am a Developer with IBridge Group Inc. during the day.
+At night I run my cookie business, One Crafty Cookie, where I bake custom decorated sugar cookies.